Jurwen/Adaptive-grid-generation/README.md

 ### Dependency

-Currently, all the packages depencies are available except for `mtet` and `implicit_shader`.
+Currently, all the packages dependencies are available.
 These are currently in a release process and will be available shortly.

 ## Usage